 D-Tools System Integrator allows you to create detailed designs by leveraging the industry standards for drawing tools: Microsoft Visio and AutoDesk AutoCAD.
-Because everything in System Integrator is data-driven, you can quickly and easily generate detailed Line, Plan, Elevation, and Schematic drawings by simply dragging and dropping products from your catalog or project file to your drawing surface to create your drawings.
+Because everything in System Integrator is data-driven, you can quickly and easily generate detailed Line, Plan View, Elevation, and Schematic drawings by simply dragging and dropping products from your catalog or project file to your drawing surface to create your drawings.
 Any items added to a drawing are updated in the SI project file.
 D-Tools provides a two-integration with drawings – meaning that drawings can be created from products within an existing SI project equipment list, or as items are added to a drawing from the catalog, they are automatically added to the equipment list, keeping the project in-sync and up-to-date.

-Off-page Reference Shape in Visio – This new shape enables Schematic drawings to reference connections that span locations and/or pages.
+Off-page Reference Shape in Visio – This shape enables Schematic drawings to reference connections that span locations and/or pages.
 An off-page reference provides visual information on connection points and provides information such as Component ID, connected page name, or connected shape Port.

-Plan Shape Improvements – Plan shapes in SI 2016 have unique capabilities, enabling users to assign shapes to specific categories or sub-categories, as well as offer control for specific variations by utilizing the Shape Data UI.
+Plan View Shape – Plan shapes in SI have unique capabilities, enabling users to assign shapes to specific categories or sub-categories, as well as offer control for specific variations by utilizing the Shape Data UI.
 The Plan Icon shape automatically configures itself based on the shape choices selected by the user.
 Variables such as mount type, color, text are configurable and offer the user complete control over look and feel.

-System Design – Line Diagram (Visio only)
+Line Diagram (Visio only)

-A Line diagram is a simple drawing that designates signal flow.
+A line diagram is a simple drawing that designates signal flow.
 Many products that are available via D-Tools’ manufacturer data library have jpg images associated with them that can be used for line diagrams.
 These jpgs are also available for use in estimates and proposals.
 You can also add your own .jpg images to the products in your catalog.
 To create the Line Diagram simply drag and drop products from your project file onto the drawing surface.
 Lines can be added to illustrate signal flow and all of the images on the page can be moved and re-sized to create the drawing.